Military Women Veterans Who Made an Impact

-Sarah Emma Edmonds is an example of a women who did what it took to break down barriers and not be pushed back by inequality.
+Sarah Emma Edmonds is an example of a woman who did what it took to break down barriers and not be pushed back by inequality.
 During the Civil War, women were not allowed to serve in the military.
 Despite this law, Sarah Emma Edmonds disguised herself as a man to join the US Army.
-Under the name, Frank Thompson, she was served in the Second Volunteers of the army as male nurse and Union spy.
-She was finally revealed years later, and was still considered a fearless soldier and officially a Civil War veteran.
+Under the name, Frank Thompson, she was served in the Second Volunteers of the army as a male nurse and Union spy.
+She was finally revealed years later and was still considered a fearless soldier and officially a Civil War veteran.

 Elsie S. Ott

 Elsie S. Ott‘s service in the US air force impacted the future of air medical care in the military.
 She was the first woman to receive the US Air Medal.
-Before WWII, there were no evacuations of wounded soldiers and all military medical care was provided only on site.
+Before WWII, there were no evacuations of wounded soldiers and all military medical care was provided only on-site.
 2nd Lt.
-Ott contributed in the advancement of military medical care and the air evacuations of wounded personnel.
+Ott contributed to the advancement of military medical care and the air evacuations of wounded personnel.
 She was a flight nurse who was part of the first air evacuation flight in the war.
 She helped in the improvement of future flight evacuations with her observance.

 Grace Murray Hopper

 Grace Murray Hopper had a great deal of impact in the US Navy.
 The USS Hopper, DDG-70 and the Cray XE6 “Hopper” supercomputer were both named after her.
-Her work as founder of the COBOL programming language would lay a foundation of software code approaches of today.
+Her work as founder of the COBOL programming language would lay a foundation for software code approaches of today.
 She joined the US Naval Reserves in 1943 and was assigned to the Bureau of Ordinance Computation Project.
-She would innovate the translation of symbolic math codes to machine languages on the UNIVAC I, the first large-scale electronic computer.
+Hopper would innovate the translation of symbolic math codes to machine languages on the UNIVAC I, the first large-scale electronic computer.
 She would also go on to help standardize the Navy’s computer programs and their languages in her latter years.

 Annie G. Fox

-First Lt. of the Army Nurse Corps Annie G. Fox was on site during the fateful attack on Pearl Harbor in 1941.
+First Lt. of the Army Nurse Corps Annie G. Fox was on-site during the fateful attack on Pearl Harbor in 1941.
 She played a gargantuan role in the survival of many soldiers during what is considered one of the largest tragedies in US history.
 Fox was the Station Hospital’s Head Nurse at Hickam Field.
 When the attack happened, she rallied her small team of nurses in the 30-bed hospital and reacted swiftly and bravely during such chaos.
 Lt.
 Fox enlisted the help of civilian volunteers to make hundreds of hospital dressings and help with patient care.
 She also assisted in the surgery, tended to the wounded, and administered anesthesia.
 With hundreds of casualties, she and her staff worked in strenuous conditions to treat everyone.
 She received the Purple Heart and Bronze Star for her duty.